Piidas/Momentum-Trading-Assistant/README.md

 It is recommended but not required to start MTA at any time before the market opening.
 The first row BTC of DailyTradingPlan is recommended not to be changed to assure program stability.

-Open the cmd prompt or your favorite IDE and locate the folder where the program is saved e.g. through “cd documents\foldername” on windows.
+Open the cmd prompt or your favorite IDE and locate the folder where the program is saved e.g. through `cd documents\foldername` on windows.

-Start the program through its file name e.g. “python main.py”.
+Start the program through its file name e.g. `python main.py`.

 Define which market you want to trade, see Figure below.